marytts/marytts-wiki/VoiceImportToolsTutorial-(draft).md

 The two basic requirements for building a voice are:
 a.
 Wave files
 b.
-Corresponding Transcription (in MARY or Festvox Format)
+Corresponding Transcription (in MARY or Festvox Format):
-MARY Format : Each transcription represented by a single file.
+- MARY Format : Each transcription represented by a single file.
 All these files placed in a single directory.
 By default, all these files placed in 'text' directory of voice-building directory.
-Festvox (Festival) Format : A single file contains all transcriptions.
-For examples see below example.
+- Festvox (Festival) Format : A single file contains all transcriptions, example:

         ( arctic_a0001 "AUTHOR OF THE DANGER TRAIL, PHILIP STEELS, ETC" ) ( arctic_a0002 "Not at this particular case, Tom, apologized Whittemore." ) ( arctic_a0003 "For the twentieth time that evening the two men shook hands." ) ( arctic_a0004 "Lord, but I'm glad to see you again, Phil." ) ( arctic_a0005 "Will we ever forget it." )

 ### 1. Create a new Voice Building Directory

-Create a voice building directory somewhere on your file system, say /home/me/myvoice.
+Create a voice building directory somewhere on your file system, say /path/myvoice.
-- Put all Wave files into the wav sub-directory of the voice building directory, i.e. /home/me/myvoice/wav.
+- Put all Wave files into the wav sub-directory of the voice building directory, i.e. /path/myvoice/wav.
 You may want to use the Audio converter GUI to make sure that this data is mono, at the right sampling rate, doesn't include overly long initial and final pauses, etc.
-- Either put the individual text files into the myvoice/text subdirectory (if using text files in MARY format), or the single text file in Festvox format into myvoice/txt.done.data.
+- Either put the individual text files into /path/myvoice/text subdirectory (if using text files in MARY format), or the single text file in Festvox format into /path/myvoice/txt.done.data.

 If you want to test this but haven't recorded your own voice files yet, one way of getting data to test this is to use the ARCTIC data from CMU.
 Download and upack http://www.speech.cs.cmu.edu/cmu_arctic/packed/cmu_us_slt_arctic-0.95-release.tar.bz2, and then: